Reporting Services Reports

 If you need to provision your deployment with Reporting Services or add reports to an existing team project, see Add reports to a team project.

 To view these reports, you must be assigned or belong to a group that has been assigned the Browser or Team Foundation Content Manager role in Reporting Services.
 For more information, see Grant permissions to view or create reports.

 Monitor code quality

 Build reports track the quality of software under development.
-By defining tests to run automatically as part of each build definition and instrumenting tests to gather code coverage data, you can gain insight about the quality of the builds, tests, and code.
+By defining tests to run automatically as part of each build pipeline and instrumenting tests to gather code coverage data, you can gain insight about the quality of the builds, tests, and code.

 |Build and test activities||Build reports|

 Project management reports provide insight into how much work the team is tackling within a sprint or release, and the rate of their progress.
 By linking work items and updating specific fields as work is performed, you can track the progress of individual stories and be able to more accurately estimate future activities.

 Work item tracking activities

 Test planning reports support monitoring the test progress and coverage of backlog items or user stories.
 Bug tracking reports illustrate the team's capacity to find and resolve bugs.